-Dr. Ruth Taylor-Piliae is an Associate Professor in the College of Nursing at the University of Arizona.
-The goal of her research is to increase physical activity among older adults with heart disease and stroke through the implementation of innovative interventions such as Tai Chi.
+Ruth Taylor-Piliae, PhD, RN, FAHA, FAAN is a Professor in the College of Nursing at the University of Arizona.
+She is recognized internationally as a nurse scientist and mind-body exercise interventionist, with training in cardiovascular epidemiology and clinical trials.
+Her research is focused on promoting physical activity and improving patient-centered outcomes among older adults with heart disease and stroke through the implementation of innovative non-pharmacologic interventions such as Tai Chi.
 Dr. Taylor-Piliae received her B.S.N. from California State University Fresno, her M.N. from the Chinese University of Hong Kong, and her Ph.D. from the University of California San Francisco.
 She completed a 2-year post-doctoral fellowship in cardiovascular epidemiology and prevention at Stanford University.